harry0878/IS7024/README.md

 **Then** I should receive a list of restaurants in Cincinnati that have been cited for hygiene violations, along with the specific violations and inspection details.

 ## Roles
-Frontend Developer: Harimohan Das, Roneena Menoky, Quinghua Huang
+Frontend Developer: Harimohan Das, Roneena Menoky, Qinghua Huang
 Integration Developer: Hima Sri Chunchu, Navya Pokuri, Harimohan Das

 ## Weekly Meeting